tedy-art/Encapsulation_in_python/Encapsulation_oops/README.md

 -> You can hide internal state of object from outside.
 This is known as information hiding.

 **Access modifiers in Python :-**</br>
--> Access modifirers linit access to the variable and methods of a class -> Python provides **three types of access modifiers** </br>
+-> Access modifirers linit access to the variable and methods of a class</br>
+-> Python provides **three types of access modifiers** </br>
         1) Public Member-</br>
             -> Accessible anywhere from the outside class.</br>